bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 From the official [Python 3.x documentation](https://docs.python.org/3/library/itertools.html):

 > The module standardizes a core set of fast, memory efficient tools that are useful by themselves or in combination.
-Together, they form an “iterator algebra” making it possible to construct specialized tools succinctly and efficiently in pure Python.
+Together, they form an "iterator algebra" making it possible to construct specialized tools succinctly and efficiently in pure Python.

 The _itertools_ module comes in the standard library and must be imported.